DETRs with Collaborative Hybrid Assignments Training: Experiments

 \subsection{Setup}

-\textbf{Datasets and Evaluation Metrics.} Our experiments are conducted on the MS COCO 2017 dataset~\cite{coco} that consists of $115$K labeled images for training.
-We report the detection results by default on $5$K \texttt{val} images.
-The results of our largest model evaluated on the \texttt{test-dev} ($20$K images) are also reported.
-To verify the scalability and robustness of $\mathcal{C}$o-DETR, we further apply our method to a large-scale object detection benchmark, namely Objects365~\cite{objects365}.
-There are $1.7$M labeled images used for training and $80$K images for validation in the Objects365 dataset.
-All results follow the standard mean Average Precision(AP) under IoU thresholds ranging from $0.5$ to $0.95$ at different object scales.
+\textbf{Datasets and Evaluation Metrics.} Our experiments are conducted on the MS COCO 2017 dataset~\cite{coco} and LVIS v1.0 dataset~\cite{lvis}.
+The COCO dataset consists of 115K labeled images for training and 5K images for validation.
+We report the detection results by default on the \texttt{val} subset.
+The results of our largest model evaluated on the \texttt{test-dev} (20K images) are also reported.
+LVIS v1.0 is a large-scale and long-tail dataset with 1203 categories for large vocabulary instance segmentation.
+To verify the scalability of $\mathcal{C}$o-DETR, we further apply it to a large-scale object detection benchmark, namely Objects365~\cite{objects365}.
+There are 1.7M labeled images used for training and 80K images for validation in the Objects365 dataset.
+All results follow the standard mean Average Precision(AP) under IoU thresholds ranging from 0.5 to 0.95 at different object scales.

 \textbf{Implementation Details.} We incorporate our $\mathcal{C}$o-DETR into the current DETR-like pipelines and keep the training setting consistent with the baselines.
-We adopt ATSS and Faster-RCNN as the auxiliary heads for $K=2$ and only remain ATSS for $K=1$.
+We adopt ATSS and Faster-RCNN as the auxiliary heads for $K=2$ and only keep ATSS for $K=1$.
 More details about our auxiliary heads can be found in the supplementary materials.
 We choose the number of learnable object queries to 300 and set $\{\lambda_{1}, \lambda_{2}\}$ to $\{1.0, 2.0\}$ by default.
+For $\mathcal{C}$o-DINO-Deformable-DETR++, we use large-scale jitter with copy-paste~\cite{copypaste}.